 Next up on our list of yoga poses for menstrual cramps is this simple yet highly effective pose.
 Matsyasana can help you with your menstrual pain as it tends to stretch and stimulate the belly muscles.
 This back-bend also stretches the chest, spine and shoulders and can help ease fatigue and anxiety.
 Fish pose is not recommended for people with a neck injury or lower-back issues.

-- Begin with lying down on your back.
+- Begin by lying down on your back.
 Your hands should be placed under your hips and your palms should be facing the floor.

 - As you inhale, lift up your shoulders, chest and head and tilt your head backwards.
 Put the top of your head on the floor very gently.